 - If you are traveling southbound in the I-405 carpool lane, after using the new ramp, you will be able to decide whether to enter the HOT lane or merge into the regular lanes.

 This ramp is designed to improve traffic flow and safety at this critical interchange.
-Read more here about how to use the HOT lanes.
+Read more here.